NSLNISP - Investment Analysis: Buy Signal or Bull Trap?

 📈 Company Positive News

-- DII holding increased (+0.33%), reflecting some domestic support.
+- DII holding increased (+0.33%), showing some domestic institutional support.

 🏭 Industry